What is the Legal Defence of Duress?

 The accused does not have to dispute that they committed the offending act.
 They only need to demonstrate through evidence that, at the time of committing the act, they were responding to a physical threat if they did perform the offending act.
 Once the defence has been raised, the prosecution must prove beyond a reasonable doubt that the accused acted voluntarily and was not acting under duress.
 If the prosecution fails to do so, the accused must be fully acquitted of the charge.

-Duress in Victorian Criminal Law
+Defence of Duress in Victorian Criminal Law

 There have been three distinct stages of law in relation to duress in Victoria: